What is a clean break order?

 What are the benefits of a clean break order?

 Even if you don’t have any assets or finances to divide, a clean break order will make sure that your ex can’t make claims against you in the future.
 Without a clean break order your ex could make a claim on any income, bonuses, or post-divorce assets such as future pensions, windfalls, or inheritances.
-This can include anything from large lottery wins to (in rare but possible) cases your business has taken off and your ex makes a claim.
+This can include anything from large lottery wins to (in rare but possible) cases where your business has taken off and your ex makes a claim.

 Summary: